-Credit card brands and their issuers created a set of controls, the Payment Card Industry Data Security Standard (PCI DSS), to protect cardholders’ personal and financial information.
+To ensure businesses are properly protecting your cardholder data, credit card brands and their issuers created a set of controls known as the Payment Card Industry Data Security Standard (PCI DSS).

 What is PCI DSS Compliance?